Anderson-Lai/ib-notes/hlphysics/physics.md

 # Feb.
 6, 2025

 ## Velocity-Time Graphs
-to determine if an object is accelerating, take the **absolute value of the mangitude**
+to determine if an object is accelerating, take the **absolute value of the magnitude**
 negative sign only gives the **direction** as velocity is a vector quantity
 |v(t)|